 (i) the individual was a nuclear pharmacist preparing only radioactive drugs containing accelerator-produced radioactive material; and

-(ii) the individual practiced at a pharmacy at a government agency or federally recognized Indian Tribe or at all other pharmacies prior to the effective date of this rule as noticed by the NRC or the agency.
+(ii) the individual practiced at a pharmacy at a government agency or federally recognized Indian Tribe or at all other pharmacies before the effective date of this rule as noticed by the NRC or the department .

-(E) The licensee shall provide the following to the agency:
+(E) The licensee shall provide the following to the department :

-(i) a copy of each individual's certification by a specialty board whose certification process has been recognized by the NRC, agency, or an agreement state as specified in §289.256(k)(1) of this title with the written attestation signed by a preceptor as required by §289.256(k)(2)(C) of this title; or
+(i) a copy of each individual's certification by a specialty board whose certification process has been recognized by the NRC, the department , or an agreement state as specified in §289.256(k)(1) of this title ; or

-(ii) the agency, NRC, or another agreement state license; or
+(ii) the department , NRC, or another agreement state license; or

 (iii) the permit issued by a broad scope licensee or the authorization from a commercial nuclear pharmacy authorized to list its own authorized nuclear pharmacist; or

-(iv) documentation that only accelerator-produced radioactive materials were used in the practice of nuclear pharmacy at a government agency or federally recognized Indian Tribe or at all other locations of use prior to the effective date of this rule as noticed by the NRC or the agency; and
+(iv) documentation that only accelerator-produced radioactive materials were used in the practice of nuclear pharmacy at a government agency or federally recognized Indian Tribe or at all other locations of use before the effective date of this rule as noticed by the NRC or the department ; and

 (v) a copy of the Texas State Board of Pharmacy licensure or registration, no later than 30 days after the date that the licensee allows, in accordance with subparagraph (B)(i) and (iii) of this paragraph, the individual to work as an authorized nuclear pharmacist.